 It’s important to note there is no uniform flip tax.
 Unlike the other types of actual taxes above, each flip tax is created by each building.
 Most are calculated as a fee based on the percentage of the gross sale price but it can also be a fixed dollar amount (either absolute or per share), a percentage of the seller’s net profit or a scale depending on how long the seller owned the apartment.
 If a building wanted to make the tax depend on what day of the week the apartment is sold, they could.
 As long as it is in the building’s original offering plan or has been approved by the building’s owners, the tax is legitimate.

-Before buying in a building with this tax, it’s important to realize there is no way to avoid it and it will likely absorb a noticeable portion of your capital gain.
-If you back out the real taxes you can’t avoid, it will be even larger.
+Before buying in a building with a flip tax, it’s important to realize there is no way to avoid it and it will likely absorb a noticeable portion of your capital gain.
+A few buildings in our sample charged 5% of the sale price!

 It’s easy to see how that small-sounding 1% flip tax gets big quickly.
-In this scenario, it was 6-7% of capital gains.
+In this scenario, it was 15% of your capital gain.
 Don’t make us do the math with a typical 6% broker fee included as well!

 Just like other (real) taxes, the recipient of the flip tax - the co-op or condo - don’t care where the money comes from as long as it’s paid.
 That being said, the seller is expected to pay the tax.